Use 3 simple acupressure points to enhance your digestion

 - At the deepest level, massage the area in a circular motion.

-2. When acupressure is combined with the right essential oil, the effect is comparable to acupuncture.
+When acupressure is combined with the right essential oil — we love Vibrant Blue Oils — the effect may be comparable to acupuncture.
 Many times, an acupuncturist will use essential oils on children or on patients who do not wish to be needled.

-- Or after applying acupressure, place the essential oil directly on the acupoint.
+You can massage an essential oil directly into an acupoint.
+Or, after applying acupressure, place an essential oil directly on an acupoint.

-This acupoint can boost the immune system, and it can also strengthen overall energy.
-It is often used to strengthen weak digestion and improve digestive disorders, ranging from constipation to diarrhea, gas, bloating, vomiting, and nausea.
+- This acupoint is believed to help support the immune system and help strengthen overall energy.
+It’s often used to help enhance weak digestion and improve digestive disorders, ranging from constipation to diarrhea, gas, bloating, vomiting, and nausea.3,4

 Caution: All of these oils can make the skin sensitive to sunlight and are phototoxic.
 Use only in the evening or when you plan to stay indoors.